Can Elysium’s “Basis” Pill Really Make You Younger?

 Pterostilibene is similar to resveratrol, that grape “extract” found in red wine that has been heralded as a longevity promoter.
 Recent studies suggest that Pterostilibene is actually superior to Resveratrol, which might sadden Dr. Sinclair, as he also was one of a team of scientists who discovered that Resveratrol, a molecule in red wine, can “stick to this protein that controls ageing and make it more active”, he said.

 I’m looking forward to making some room in my supplement budget so that I can begin trying Niagen and Pterostilibene, whether individually or the Basis brand.
-To my mind, if your objective is to bend the age curve (it’s shown in this article), then Niagen should play a role, and probably Pterostilibene as well, particularly if it’s superior to Resveratrol.
+To my mind, if your aim is to bend the age curve (it’s shown in this article), then Niagen should play a role, and probably Pterostilibene as well, particularly if it’s superior to Resveratrol.

-UPDATE 2/12/18: I’ve been taking Basis for more than two years, and am happy to report that I’m still alive.
+UPDATE 2/12/18: I’ve taken Basis for more than two years, and am happy to report that I’m still alive.
 Truthfully, I feel great, don’t get sick and can still exercise with wild abandon, but I can’t pinpoint just one thing I’m doing that’s responsible for this.
 I’m going 12 things that are responsible for how well I’m aging, the Basis supplement among them.

 Everyone who makes a supplement has good story about it.
 Given that no one wants to spend a fortune on taking hundreds of pills each day (well, other than Ray Kurzweil), we need to be smart about what we consume, and that means checking to see if the science backs the claims.